Policy Title: Cage Labeling Requirements

 - Source of the animal (e.g., name of commercial vendor or institution, breeding colony)

 - Strain or stock of animal (if known)

-A card must be placed on all individual rodent cages, unless there is an approved protocol exception or as directed by veterinary staff or facility supervisor.
+Individual rodent cages must have a card, unless there is an approved protocol exception or as directed by veterinary staff or facility supervisor.

-The cage cards/ identification for species that may tend to chew or damage the cards may be kept in a nearby location, such as a room logbook, or posted on a door or wall.
+For species that tend to chew or damage cards, keep cards in a nearby location, such as a room logbook, or posted on a door.